Interactive kiosk: Customer flow, queue and check-in

 This segment includes healthcare patient check-in and "take a number" type custom flow.
 Devices range from simple ticket dispense to biometrics (fingerprint readers) for patient check-in.

-The basic application of kiosks in the hotel industry is to reduce waiting time for guests at check-in/checkout and relieve the reception desk.
-Usually, hotel kiosks are located in the lobby and are integrated or interface with the hotel's property management system.
+The basic application of kiosks in the hotel industry is to reduce waiting time for guests at check-in/checkout and relieve the reception desk.Usually, hotel kiosks are located in the lobby and are integrated or interface with the hotel's property management system.
 The machines allow guests to fill in and sign a registration card, select a room, issue hotel key cards, check for extra offers or upgrades, and book and pay for them.
+In addition, they self-checkout kiosks can be utilized in micro markets at the hotel, as well.

 In retail, clients can place online orders in store for home delivery, avoid queuing in fast-food restaurants, and issue library books.
-Generally, kiosks are seen as an enhancement to a retail or hospitality offer rather than a replacing staff members.
+Generally, kiosks are seen as an enhancement to a retail or hospitality offer rather than replacing staff members.

-Regulatory Issues
+Regulatory issues

 The main regulatory issues are ADA and Accessibility, PCI-EMV, UL, CE, and HIPAA.
 There are many more regulations including state-specific regulations (e.g. Unruh Act in California).
-In 2019 the Kiosk Association released a new Code of Practice for Accessibility.
+In 2019, the Kiosk Association released a new Code of Practice for Accessibility.
 It was presented to the entire U.S. Access Board in 2019.